samdjstevens/ecs-microservices-workshop/docs/vpc.md

 ## What is a VPC?

 A Virtual Private Network (VPC) is a **logically isolated** virtual network, dedicated to your AWS account.
-With a VPC, you can specify the I.P. addresses the network should use, and place AWS resources you create (e.g. EC2 instances) within it.
+With a VPC, you can specify the I.P. addresses the network should use, and place AWS resources you create (e.g. EC2 instances, RDS databases, etc) within it.

 ## What are subnets?